Tom Manning (American football)

 Tom Manning (born July 22, 1983) is an American football coach who is the tight ends coach for the Indianapolis Colts of the National Football League (NFL).
-A native of Youngstown, Ohio, Manning was a first-team all-state player for Ursuline High School, and captained the school; to its first state championship.
+A native of Youngstown, Ohio, Manning was a first-team all-state player for Ursuline High School, and captained its football team to its first state championship.
 He previously served as the offensive coordinator at Iowa State.

 Coaching career

 Manning began his coaching career at the high school level, coaching the offensive line at Jackson High School in Massillon, Ohio.
 He went on to coach at Emory & Henry as the offensive line coach and run game coordinator before moving on to Toledo as a graduate assistant and later their director of operations.
 He spent one year at his alma mater Mount Union as an offensive line coach before being hired once again at Toledo.

 Toledo (second stint)

 Manning was named the offensive line coach at Toledo in 2012, reuniting with Matt Campbell who was his teammate and later his position coach at Mount Union.